nginxinc/nginx-gateway-fabric/docs/proposals/data-plane-config.md

 - The CRD would be Namespace-scoped.
 - CRD is initialized and created when NGF is deployed, in the `nginx-gateway` Namespace.
 - CRD would be referenced in the [ParametersReference][ref] of the NGF GatewayClass.
+- Conditions are either `Valid` or `Invalid` if the configuration was properly set.

 [ref]:https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io/v1.ParametersReference

 ## Use Cases

-The high level use case for dynamically changing settings in the NGF data plane is to allow users to alter behavior without the need for restarting NGF and experiencing downtime.
+The high level use case is to configure options in the NGF data plane that are not currently configurable.
+The CRD also allows for these to change without the need to restart the NGF Pod.

 ### Tracing